microsoft/TypeScript/doc/spec.md

 *v* must be an expression classified as a reference of type Any or the String primitive type, and *expr* must be an expression of type Any, an object type, or a type parameter type.

-In a ‘for-in’ statement of the form
+In a 'for-in' statement of the form

 ```TypeScript
 for (var v in expr) statement